 • Act assertively and without hesitation, but without overreacting

 • Make quick, responsible decisions under pressure

-• Persuade others to own point of view or to desired course of action
+• Persuade others to accept ones point of view or to desired course of action

 • Know when to make an exception; exercise appropriate discretion